Kasbah du Toubkal

 These words are also on the Kasbah’s website, because this is the sort of business you are dealing with.
 The Kasbah du Toubkal does leave you speechless and in terms of responsible tourism storytelling, it has been cited as a case study the world over.
 Not only for its sensitive architecture and exemplary protection of cultural heritage, but also because of its total immersion in the local community.
 For example, the Kasbah team co-founded the Imlil Valley Association, and there is a five percent automatic levy on every tourist visit to the Kasbah that goes towards funding this.
 The Association manages everything from waste disposal, a community hammam and improved fresh water to an internet café.
 They also work at a higher level to ensure that the region is protected from inappropriate and insensitive tourism development, the likes of which has been seen throughout the Alps.

 Most impressively, the Kasbah has been a major player in creating the extremely successful Education for All initiative, which has ensured that girls from remote mountain communities have been able to continue their education beyond the primary phase.
 In order to do this, they have opened two boarding houses which have catered for all the girls’ educational, social and cultural needs.
-There are opportunities for education specialists to go and volunteer there on month long projects, as you can see from this trip also listed on Responsible Travel.

 Another reason why the Kasbah doesn’t really fit into any category is because it is open to everyone.
 That is the Berber way, and so that is the Kasbah way.
 Designed originally to be a Berber hospitality center, it has an array of rooms and vacations to suit every traveler.
 There are stunning, boutique hotel-style rooms, but there are also Berber style salons, with mattresses laid out in sleeping galleries for hiking groups or students on field trips.
 You can enjoy the privacy of their large garden house, perfect for large families, or you can hike up to their trekking lodge in the Azzaden Valley for an even deeper Atlas immersion.
 That includes a private hammam, by the way; all part of the Berber hospitality.